-4. Don’t put it off.
+4. Don’t put things off.

 - Don’t think that problems will go away on their own (even though, every once in a while, they do).
 If something is getting on your nerves, do something about it, consistently.

-- You might have a lot to do that day, or you might be afraid that the students won’t like you, or you might feel annoyed at having to deal with something in the middle of your lecture.
+- You might have a lot to do in class that day, or you might be afraid that the students won’t like you, or you might feel annoyed at having to deal with something in the middle of your lecture.

-Getting angry is bad for your health.
+Stress is bad for your health.

 Think about the stress points in your class, and then come up with a game plan to deal with them early on.